 Two brand-new Cessna 152’s were purchased, ZS-JKI and ZS-KEO.
 The latter still has a special place in the Club’s training fleet comprising 8 aircraft.

 The philosophy that formed the basis for the formation of the Club 46 years ago, is still at the core of the Algoa Flight Centre’s success.
 It is a flying club for pilots and former pilots dedicated to conserving the ethos and the development of power flying and having an unswerving emphasis on maintaining the highest possible standards of training and commitment to safety.

 The Club today has approximately 250 members, all of whom must have logged solo flying hours in keeping with this clause in the constitution.
 The Club is actively involved in general aviation and several members also serve on national bodies representing various facets of the GA community.

-Having been involved in flight training for over 50 years, the Algoa Flying Club and its members today take great pride in the fact that its reputation for excellence in training extends throughout South Africa and even further afield.
+Having been involved in flight training since the 1920’s, the Algoa Flying Club and its members today take great pride in the fact that its reputation for excellence in training extends throughout South Africa and even further afield.